Being part of a homeschool community is important. Feeling that you belong somewhere matters to our happiness and our children’s.

 Although some people can connect with other families at homeschool co-ops in their area, most homeschoolers work hard to find other homeschooling families local to them and carve out time from their schedule to regularly meet with them.

-Here are 5 ways you can create your own homeschool community when there is none!
+Here are five ways you can create your own homeschool community when there is none!

 1. Find Local Homeschoolers Online

-Likewise, there are Facebook groups for every kind of homeschoolers, including the iHN page.
-Whether you’re classical, Charlotte Mason, Waldorf or anything else, you can find like-minded people in these readymade online communities.
+Likewise, there are Facebook groups for every kind of homeschooler, including the iHN page.
+Whether you’re classical, Charlotte Mason, Waldorf, or anything else, you can find like-minded people in these readymade online communities.
 They’re a great place to get resource ideas and ask questions.

 As daunting as it might sound, if there’s nothing going on in your area for homeschoolers, why don’t YOU start something!

-The wonderful thing about creating something yourself is that it can be as often as you can manage and you get to chose the format!
-In our area we have one-off events, weekly events, monthly events all run by homeschooling families.
+The wonderful thing about creating something yourself is that it can be as often as you can manage, and you get to choose the format!
+In our area, we have one-off events, weekly events, and monthly events, all run by homeschooling families.